stephaniebittner802/handwritten-digit-recognizer/README.md

 ## Features
 - Draw digits with your mouse or touchscreen
-- Real-time digit prediction powered by TensorFlow
+- Digit prediction powered by TensorFlow
-- Clean, mobile-friendly interface
 - Trained on the MNIST dataset

 ## Tech Stack